Abrar-Husain-870/PrayerTracker/README.md

 # Prayer Tracker 🕌

-A beautiful React web app to track your daily Namaaz (prayer) habits and build spiritual discipline.
+A beautiful React web app to track your daily prayer habits and build spiritual discipline.

 ## Features